wp-plugins/wcp-contact-form/readme.txt

 4. Add shortcode [scfp id="unique-form-id"] on Your page

 == Frequently Asked Questions ==

+= How can I add a form to a page =

+To create a new page for the contact form, go to the menu "Pages" > "Add New".
+After filling all needed fields, please add to the description of the page next shortcode and save the page:

+`[scfp id="unique-form-id"]`

+As a result, ready to use form will appear on page with default configuration.

+The form can be also added to an existing page.
+To do this, go to the menu "Pages" > "All Pages".
+Open for editing the necessary page and insert shortcode in the right place in description and save the page.

+**Shortcode examples**

+`[scfp id="my-form"]`

+`[scfp id="my-form-1"]`

+`[scfp id="form1"]`

+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

+= How can I to configure form fields =

+To configure form fields go to the menu "Contact Form" > "Settings" tab "Form".
+In the "Fields Settings" section will be available settings for the form fields.
+Form can contain **maximum five** fields: Name, Email, Phone, Subject and Message.
+And **minimum two**: Email and Message.
+Displaying and "required" settings for fields such as Name, Phone and Subject can be changed depending on your needs.
+After all, press the "Save Changes" button at the bottom of the page.

+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

+= Where can I find received messages =

+To view the list of received messages go to the menu "Contact Form" > "Entries".
+New messages are marked automatically as Unread.
+There is also automatic filtering for Read and Unread messages.
+When you delete a message it goes to the "Trash".
+Deleted message is recoverable or can be completely removed.
+You can use Mark as Read, Mark as Unread, Move to Trash actions on each message or the group.
+Click on the name of the letter to review the letter details.

+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

 = How can I customize "Send" button? =